Pet-Resort-Systems/tailtown/docs/NGINX-ROUTING.md

 ## Overview

-This document describes the nginx reverse proxy configuration for Tailtown, which routes API requests to the appropriate backend services.
+This document describes the nginx reverse proxy configuration for Tailtown, which routes API requests to the appropriate backend services and provides API Gateway functionality.

 ## Service Architecture